Dermot Ahern: Minister for Justice, Equality and Law Reform (2008–2011)

 On 15 November 2010, he described as 'fiction' the speculation that Ireland was about to seek financial aid from the European Union.
 He told RTÉ's The Week in Politics that 'nothing is going on at the direction of Government in relation to this.'
 On 21 November 2010, the Taoiseach Brian Cowen confirmed that Ireland had formally requested financial support from the European Union's European Financial Stability Facility and the International Monetary Fund.

 Retirement

-On 30 November 2010, he announced he will not contest his Dáil seat at the 2011 general election, as he has rheumatoid arthritis, and said it was a "painful medical condition necessitating heavy medication".
-He retires to a combined annual ministerial and TD's pension of €128,300.
+On 30 November 2010, he announced he would not contest his Dáil seat at the 2011 general election, as he has rheumatoid arthritis, and said it was a "painful medical condition necessitating heavy medication".
+He retired to a combined annual ministerial and TD's pension of €128,300.
 He resigned as Minister for Justice and Law Reform on 19 January 2011.

 Comments during debate on decriminalisation of homosexuality

 During the debate on decriminalisation of homosexuality in the Dáil in 1993, he agreed with a statement by Brendan McGahon which reads: "Homosexuality is a departure from normality and while homosexuals deserve our compassion they do not deserve our tolerance" and who described homosexuals as being "like lefthand drivers driving on the right-hand side of the road".

 Ahern himself added: "Will we eventually see the day in this country when, as has happened in the USA, homosexuals will seek the right to adopt children?
 We should think seriously about this possibility".
 Following his appointment as Minister responsible for equality, Ahern refused to be drawn on the matter and did not give an answer as to whether he still held these opinions.